RadkoSS/RadCars/README.md

 ## User permissions and functionalities

 - **Users can:** Create, Edit, Deactivate (SoftDelete) and Delete Listings that they have created.
 - **Users can:** Create, Edit and Deactivate (SoftDelete) Auction that they have created.
 They can Edit and Deactivate Auctions that have not yet started.
+When Editing a pending Auction end time and start time are always being chose again.
 Editing started Auction is not allowed, neither is Deactivating.
 - **Users can:** Reactivate an Auction if it ended with no bids or they had previously deactivated before its start.
 - **Users and Admins can:** Add Listings and Auctions that they have not created to their collections of Favorites.
 There are to separated collections - one for Listings and one for Auctions - they can be found in the navigation "Моите: -> Обяви / Търгове -> Любими"
 - **Users and Admins can:** See their own active and deactivated Listings and Auctions.
 There are to separated collections - one for Listings and one for Auctions"